Nearly 39 million people in the United States get migraines annually.

 Migraines can be more challenging to control than tension headaches, which you can alleviate with over-the-counter drugs like paracetamol and ibuprofen.
 In addition, they pose a few more characteristic symptoms, such as exhaustion, nausea, vomiting and sensitivity to light.
 For instance, a person suffering from a migraine will often choose to stay in a dark, quiet area and be less inclined to use the stairs.
 These are only some of the most typical manifestations.

 A migraine attack may last for a few hours or several days, and the resulting pain can be severe enough to make everyday life difficult to manage.
-Some patients have a warning sign known as an aura before or with the headache.
+Some patients have a warning sign known as an aura before or after the headache.

 The Four Stages of a Migraine